projectriff/riff/riff-cli/docs/riff_init_go.md

-## riff create python
+## riff init go

-Create a Python function
+Initialize a go plugin function

 ### Synopsis

-Generate the function based on the function source code specified as the filename, handler, name, artifact and version specified for the function image repository and tag.
+Generate the function based on a shared '.so' library file specified as the filename and exported symbol name specified as the handler.

 For example, type:

-    riff init python -i words -l python -n uppercase --handler=process
+    riff init go -i words -l go -n rot13 --handler=Encode

 to generate the required Dockerfile and resource definitions using sensible defaults.

 ```
-riff create python [flags]
+riff init go [flags]
 ```

 ### Options

 ```
       --handler string   the name of the function handler
-  -h, --help             help for python
+  -h, --help             help for go
 ```

 ### Options inherited from parent commands